Procedures

 3. Share ALL 20 checklists from your survey route with the appropriate MBBS account (mbbsorangenc, mbbsdurhamnc, or mbbschathamn).
 This is an extremely important step, and without it, it is as if the surveys were never conducted as far as the project is concerned.
 We need the observations centralized in these accounts.

 To share an eBird checklist, log in to the eBird website, go to Manage My Checklists, and click on the checklist you want to share.
-You will see a Share button next to your name as seen in the example below.
+You will see a Share button next to your name.

 Once you click the Share button, you can enter the appropriate MBBS eBird account name (mbbsorangenc in the example below), and click the green Share Checklist at the bottom left.